Written by Tomas Meskauskas on (updated)

 In the uninstall programs window, look for "Wajam", select this entry and click "Uninstall" or "Remove".

-After uninstalling Wajam scan your computer for any left unwanted components or possible malware infections.
+After uninstalling Wajam, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Remove Wajam adware from Internet browsers: